oliviawestmacottssw/SSW.Rules.Content/rules/do-you-add-a-version-number-to-pbis-that-have-multiple-iterations/rule.md

 ---

-Sometimes your team will work on a PBI, finish it in the sprint, and receive feedback about changes or extensions that weren't originally asked for in the [Acceptance Criteria](/do-your-user-stories-include-acceptance-criteria-%28aka-never-assume-automatic-gold-plating%29).
+Sometimes your team will work on a PBI, finish it in the sprint, and receive​ feedback about changes or extensions that weren't originally asked for in the [Acceptance Criteria](/do-your-user-stories-include-acceptance-criteria-%28aka-never-assume-automatic-gold-plating%29).
-**Bad Example: **Unlimited new tasks get added to that PBI so it takes multiple sprints to finish
+**​Bad Example: **Unlimited new tasks get added to that PBI so it takes multiple sprints to finish

 **Good Example: **A new PBI is added to the backlog called "&lt;original PBI name&gt; v2".
 If this then happens again, a v3 is created, and so on